MattLangsenkamp/tangent-s/README.md

 on the database name specified in the .cntl file. the format of this file is discussed in [index](#index)
 #### Using Precomputed Indices
-A zip file called precomputed indices is located at the root of this project.
+A zip file called precomputed indices is located https://drive.google.com/drive/folders/1iJ5C6CW1WgBS2reh61_iiPzsNHBEFEEk.
 Overwrite the existing db-index directory with the contents of the one contained in precomputed-indices.
 Use/modify the cntl files contained as necessary.
 ### Querying